-Domestic Violence Shelter and Services, Inc. and New Hanover County Domestic Violence Advocacy Council (DVAC), in collaboration with the Pulliam Family are pleased to announce that nominations are open for the 2020 IMPACT Award- Inspiring and Mentoring Peers for Advancing Community Transformation.
+Domestic Violence Shelter and Services, Inc. and New Hanover County Domestic Violence Advocacy Council (DVAC), in collaboration with the Pulliam Family are pleased to announce the 2020 IMPACT Award- Inspiring and Mentoring Peers for Advancing Community Transformation.
 The IMPACT Award was established in 2018 in memory of Tarica Ann Pulliam to honor and celebrate her legacy of love and service.

 We recognize that the strength of our community comes from the diverse, passionate, and committed individuals who work every day to eliminate and respond to violence and empower families to be safe, healthy and happy.
 This award serves as a commitment to honor those lives who have been lost to domestic violence by celebrating individuals who shine a light on the issue and inspire hope and change in our community.
 The ideal candidate is someone who has dedicated their time and talent towards violence prevention and creating an environment where all members of our community feel valued and safe.